RosanaPetkova/softarch/README.md

 *Once app is installed, open it and make sure engine is running:*
 ![image](https://user-images.githubusercontent.com/98345993/178155347-be1a82e5-6ab9-4e65-bc9b-d556f289a132.png)

-3. Download 'SoftArch' folder as a .zip from the repository and extract it into a folder of your choice
+3. Download 'SoftArch' folder as a .zip from the repository and extract it
 4. Model is too large to upload to github, so download it from [here](https://mega.nz/file/p90z2L5Y#IuhAeOSg0a1M39eJDgIiZ7OGkLUm8FC_Y5rameWkD7A) and paste it into SoftArch/Fruits folder
 4. Using the terminal, go to Softarch/Fruits folder
 5. Type 'docker-compose up' in the terminal and execute the command